 The State University Police Departments are uniquely positioned to achieve lasting reductions in crime and disorder in our communities.
 Our operational philosophies and the close working relationships we have with our campus communities allow us to spend positive, non-enforcement time in and among our students, faculty and staff.
 In most instances we have the “luxury” of time that our surrounding municipal departments often lack.
 Rather than racing from one 9-1-1 call to another, we have the opportunity to engage our communities through educational programming, crime prevention efforts and community outreach and become a valued and trusted part of the community.
 In total, the State University Police Departments more closely meet Robert Peels’ time-tested model for an effective, community-based police department than any other police agency at the State or municipal level.

-State University of New York University Police Officers must meet the highest standards in New York State for law enforcement officers.
+University Police Officers must meet the highest standards in New York State, as well as in the country, for law enforcement officers.

 To become a University Police Officer, a person must: